Chilean author Isabel Allende fired up in the 'solitude' of lockdown

 “This new wave has come with a tremendous force from women on the street, but also inviting other groups,” she said, referring to movements for LGBTQ+ rights and Black Lives Matter.

-The first 50 years of Allende's life have recently been dramatized for a television miniseries, "Isabel," showing on Amazon Prime's platform (AMZN.O).
+The first 50 years of Allende’s life have recently been dramatized for a television miniseries, “Isabel,” showing on Amazon Prime’s platform.
 She provided photos and videos for the production.

 The series deals with Allende’s childhood, her work as a journalist in Chile, and her exile to Venezuela after the 1973 military coup of Augusto Pinochet, who overthrew democratically elected Salvador Allende, a relative of Isabel.
 It also covers the death of her daughter Paula at age 29 from a rare illness.